CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

 GLUE has different possible tasks.
 For the purpose of our project maybe this one is the most interesting: SST-2 (Sentiment Analysis).
 Stanford Sentiment Treebank 2.
 Sentiment classification (positive or negative) of sentences.

-Compares model-generated sentiments against reference sentiments for a dataset
+Compares model-generated sentiments against reference sentiments for a dataset.
+In our pipeline we used an **emotion classifier** that uses the model bhadresh-savani/distilbert-base-uncased-emotion from Hugging Face’s Transformers library.

+Supported Classes: Joy, Anger, Sadness, Fear, Surprise, Love, Neutral
 ```
 GLUE